pelagios/pelagios.github.io/content/_activities/collaboration.md

 ---

-This Activity provides space for all Project Partners to share resources and collaborate.
+Provides space for all Project Partners to share resources and collaborate.